kordastilab/ImmunoCluster/README.md

 immunoCluster provides several wrapper functions to perform unsupervised clustering on your data.
-Currently users can implement either Rphenograph or FlowSOM clustering.
-Here we have used an ensemble method of FlowSOM and ConsensusCLusterPlus, which allows us to perform a fast, high resolution clustering on our dataset.
+Currently users can implement either Rphenograph or FlowSOM with consensus clustering.
+Here we have used an ensemble method of FlowSOM and ConsensusCLusterPlus, which allows us to perform a scalable clustering on our dataset.
 We perform the clustering on all cells using a selection of lineage markers, with a final desired cluster number of up to 10, specified by the parameter k.
 FlowSOM will cluster cells into 100 SOM codes defined by the (dimensions of som\_x and som\_y) and these will be clustered into 2-k clusters and all of these clustering results are saved as metadata in the SCE object.

 ``` r
 sce_gvhd = runFlowSOM(sce_gvhd, k = 10, markers = clustering_markers, som_x = 10, som_y = 10)